-- the Individual Insolvency Register – if it’s a bankruptcy case
+- the Individual Insolvency Register if it’s an individual bankruptcy

-- the records at Companies House – if it’s a company liquidation
+- the Companies House website if it’s a company liquidation

 Creditor claims are different in Scotland - see the Accountant in Bankruptcy website.